 Loathing: Due Process Problems

-The legal process for some of the children CCD is already assisting in the Dallas area is a lengthy one.
-Children are meant to be moved from a detention center to a temporary shelter within 72 hours, but in most cases, children are staying in the holding cells much longer.
-Once, they are released to a shelter, the children undergo health screenings, vaccinations and case workers step in to ascertain if they can be reunited with a family member, who must go through a background check and sign a contract before leaving with the child.
+The legal process for some of the children Catholic Charities is already assisting in the Dallas area is a lengthy one.
+Children are meant to be moved from a migrant jail to a temporary shelter within 72 hours, but in most cases, children are staying in the holding cells much longer.
+Once they are released to a shelter, the children undergo health screenings, vaccinations and case workers step in to ascertain if they can be reunited with a family member, who must go through a background check and sign a contract before leaving with the child.

-Slaughter said CCD legal services has released about 1,000 children to family members in the Dallas area and is actively providing legal assistance to about 392 of them.
+Slaughter said Catholic Charities legal services has released about 1,000 children to family members in the Dallas area and is actively providing legal assistance to about 392 of them.

 The family member or guardian must agree to take the child to her or his immigration court hearing, as well as to school.
 With the amount of cases stacking up in the North Texas area, it’s typical that the children will wait for three to six months for a hearing.
 In many of these cases, the children do not have any representation whatsoever.
 In those cases, family members or guardians must agree to answer the immigration judge’s questions.